meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

 Returns the total number of search results.
-Both `totalPages` and `totalHits` are computed until they reach the `pagination.maxTotalHits` number from the settings (default `1000`).
+Both `totalPages` and `totalHits` are computed until they reach the [`pagination.maxTotalHits`](#https://github.com/meilisearch/specifications/blob/main/text/157-pagination-setting-api.md#311-maxtotalhits) number from the settings.

 This field is returned only when the `page selection` feature is enabled, see [details](#3181-navigating-search-results-by-page-selection).